 For example, there is no need to take ‘unique’ too literally.
 Simply being perceived as the brand that focuses on a specific thing can work wonders, even if your competitors are doing it as well (but maybe don’t shout about it).

 Don’t forget that you are the one who defines your target group and ideal client.
 Focus on what they need (instead of what they want) and you might find a USP that answers a question that people didn’t even know to ask.
+I actually have a whole post on the idea of reaching customers earlier in their journey here.

 Additionally, it’s not just about carving out a specific audience for you.
 You can find your USP in many other areas of your small business.
 Let’s have a look at these 8 great USP examples to help you define your USP: